-Whether investing in rural community roads or a new urban transit system, federal infrastructure investment should benefit all Americans.
-That is why we are concerned with proposed policies that were not included in IIJA, which insert new, partisan criteria into the planning process, such as restrictions on new highway capacity projects.
-Utilizing existing formulas and funding structures is key to accelerating work and is the best way to ensure the promises of IIJA are delivered to every community.
+■ Oppose Partisan Mandates and Handcuffing Policies: Whether investing in rural community roads or a new urban transit system, federal infrastructure investment should benefit all Americans.
+We oppose new administration policies or proposed rulemakings that add additional requirements to either the implementation of the IIJA or the Federal-Aid highway programs functions.
+Utilizing existing formulas and funding structures is the best way to ensure the promises of IIJA are delivered to every community efficiently.
 While distributing funds, the administration must continue to provide state and local governments with the flexibility to address and prioritize their unique transportation needs - as Congress intended - and keep partisan mandates that Congress rejected out of the implementing guidelines.

-■ Execute Permitting Reform: The IIJA includes critical policy provisions to ensure taxpayer dollars flow expeditiously to the array of infrastructure projects, without sacrificing environmental standards.
-IIJA makes key steps in permitting reform by codifying One Federal Decision, expanding categorical exclusions, expediting interagency reviews, and granting
+Execute Permitting Reform: IIJA includes critical policy provisions to ensure taxpayer dollars flow expeditiously to the array of vital infrastructure projects, without sacrificing applicable regulatory standards.
+IIJA makes key steps in permitting reform by codifying One Federal Decision, expanding categorical exclusions, expediting interagency reviews, and